Crissiumal: Recent history

 View of downtown Crissiumal in 2017, from Santa Rosa Avenue near the Recanto Verde square.

 Henrique Ebeling was re-elected and served as mayor from 1993 to 1996.
 In 1997, Alvício Pereira Duarte took office and governed until 2000.
 In 2001, Walter Luiz Heck became mayor, was re-elected, and served until 2008, when Sérgio Drumm took office in 2009, serving until 2012.

 In 1998, the Fonte Nova Pact was created to support small-scale farmers in producing raw materials, agro-industrialization, and food production.
 Alongside the program, the Municipal Inspection Service (SIM) was established, issuing Municipal Inspection Permits to certify the quality and origin of industrialized products.
 By the end of 2002, the 30 existing agro-industries formed the Cooper Fonte Nova cooperative to strengthen farmers’ activities.

 A significant climatic event occurred in Crissiumal on the early morning of June 15, 2005, when hailstones weighing 300 to 500 grams fell, accompanied by winds exceeding 150 km/h.
-It was the most severe storm and the greatest disaster in the municipality’s history.
+It was the most severe storm and the greatest disaster in the municipality's history.
 According to the GVces website, "Around 3:30 a.m., entire windows were shattered by ice stones the size of oranges.
 Holes in roofs gave the impression that Crissiumal had been bombed."
 Over a third of the city was affected, and there was solidarity from residents and neighboring towns, who aided in rebuilding homes.
 The Rio Grande do Sul state government sent 600 kg of non-perishable food, 100 blankets, 1,700 pieces of clothing and shoes, ten rolls of tarpaulin, and forage seeds to the municipality.
 Another event occurred in August 2009 when a storm damaged homes and crops and uprooted trees.

 In December 2012, the Rio Grande do Sul Civil Police conducted an operation named Patriota, investigating crimes such as embezzlement, fraud, rigged bidding, overpriced purchases of medicines and construction materials for public works, and diversion of materials from the works yard to buy votes in elections.
 110 agents executed 25 search and seizure warrants and 13 arrest warrants.

 In the 2012 municipal elections, Walter Luiz Heck was re-elected mayor with 50.46% of valid votes, but his mandate was revoked by the Superior Electoral Court in February 2015 for offering money and public positions to candidates and councilors from an opposing coalition to withdraw their candidacies and support his campaign.
 Walter was declared ineligible for eight years from 2012, and the president of the City Council, Renato Salling, took office, governing until Roberto Bergmann, elected in supplementary elections in June 2015, assumed the mayoralty.

-Notable achievements of residents

-Crissiumal is home to the 2018 state volleyball champion of Rio Grande do Sul, Laisa Cristina Janke.